Vyral/jeff-burke/_posts/2020-02-03-why-selling-now-is-a-smart-move.md

 ---
 layout: post
 title: Why Selling Now Is a Smart Move
-date: 2020-02-03 21:18:13
+date: 2020-02-03 21:18:00
 tags:
 excerpt: >-
   Here’s some important points about selling during this time of year that I share with potential sellers.
 enclosure:
-pullquote: Selling now allows you to cut competition down to 5 or 10 sellers.
+pullquote: Selling now allows you to cut the competition down to five or 10 sellers.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true